MOBILE: To TRANSLATE scroll to bottom and click on WEB VERSIONwww.FindOutProlapse.com

 http://herbalishous.com/blog/?p=471 with references.

 The fiber helps to push things along.
 I use a great 12 gram fiber supplement.
-If you just take a stool softener it doesn't move things along.
-You must have the fiber in your diet.
-Be sure to drink a lot of water.
-Adding MAGNESIUM also helps!
+(My Facebook Messenger) If you just take a stool softener and/or fiber it doesn't move things along.
+You need something to get the peristaltic movement going.
 Suppositories help to get the "urge" back.
-Try Senna tablets, 1 or 2, or "Smooth Move Tea".
-Definitely a healthy diet of lots of fruits and vegetables to get the additional fiber.
+Try Calm Magnesium start with 1 teaspoon or Senna tablets, 1 or 2 a night, or "Smooth Move Tea".
+Definitely a healthy diet of lots of fruits and vegetables to get the additional fiber and drink lots of water!
 You definitely have to change things up with this but once you get a routine you'll be fine.
 If you don't do these things, you will be digging things out which is a no no!
 All prolapses require NOT STRAINING, especially so if you have Rectocele.
 It's about protecting the prolapse and trying to prevent its worsening by not allowing its distension or forcing its worsening.